 Probably you have hired employees to perform specific tasks in your organization.
 To ensure that your employees fulfill those duties as per your expectations, you need to know the exact responsibilities of your employees.
 This is why an employee work statement is useful.
-It is a document which states the tasks an employee is supposed to perform every day, and for an extended period.
+It is a document that states the tasks an employee is supposed to perform every day, and for an extended period.
 An employee work statement is not the same as employee job descriptions.
 A job description gives an outline of the overall work an employee is supposed to undertake whereas an employee work statement gives detailed duties and responsibilities of an employee.

 How to Write (What to Include)